jackdbd/calderone/packages/webhooks/README.md

 ## Deploy to GCP Cloud Run

-This command uploads the source code to Cloud Build, which build the container image and deploys the application as a [Cloud Run service](https://console.cloud.google.com/run?project=prj-kitchen-sin):
+This command uploads the source code to Cloud Build, which builds the container image and deploys the application as a [Cloud Run service](https://console.cloud.google.com/run?project=prj-kitchen-sin):

 ```sh
 npm run deploy -w packages/webhooks